 This chapter gives a brief introduction to Viz Virtual Studio (VS).
-It is intended for readers who are not familiar with Virtual Studio and will introduce a few key concepts.
+It introduces a few key concepts intended for readers who are not familiar with Virtual Studio.
 The term virtual studio in general normally refers to tools which seek to simulate a physical television and/or movie studio.
 Viz Virtual Studio is a set of software and technologies to create virtual studios.

 A virtual studio is a television studio that allows the real-time combination of people or other real objects and computer generated environments and objects in a seamless manner.
-A key point of a virtual studio is that the real camera can move in 3D space, while the image of the virtual camera is being rendered in real-time from the same perspective.
+A key point of a virtual studio is that the real camera can move in 3D space, while the image of the virtual camera is rendered in real-time from the same perspective.
 The virtual scene has to adapt at any time to the camera settings such as zoom, pan, angle, traveling and more.
 This is what differentiates a virtual studio from the traditional technique of Chroma keying.

-A major difference between a virtual studio and the bluescreen special effects used in movies is that the computer graphics are rendered in real-time, removing the need for any post production work, and allowing it to be used in live television broadcasts.
-The virtual studio technique is also different from Augmented Reality (AR) which is a live direct or indirect view of a physical, real-world environment whose elements are augmented (or supplemented) by computer-generated sensory input such as sound, video, graphics or GPS data.
+A major difference between a virtual studio and the bluescreen special effects used in movies is that the computer graphics are rendered in real-time, removing the need for any post production work, allowing it to be used in live television broadcasts.
+The virtual studio technique is also different from Augmented Reality (AR) which is a live direct or indirect view of a physical, real-world environment with elements augmented (or supplemented) by computer-generated sensory input such as sound, video, graphics or GPS data.